kaiosilveira/refactoring/README.md

 ### CLI tools

-I also **[developed](https://github.com/kaiosilveira/refactoring-catalog-cli)** and **[published](https://github.com/users/kaiosilveira/packages/npm/package/refactoring-catalog-cli)** a simple Command Line Interface (CLI) tool to assist with some useful commands, such as genrating the commit history table for each repo.
-This tool is installed as a dependency in the base template mentioned above, so all refactorings created off of the template already inherits its features.
+I also **[developed](https://github.com/kaiosilveira/refactoring-catalog-cli)** and **[published](https://github.com/users/kaiosilveira/packages/npm/package/refactoring-catalog-cli)** a simple Command Line Interface (CLI) tool to assist with some useful commands, such as generating the commit history table for each repo.
+This tool is installed as a dependency in the base template mentioned above, so all refactorings created off of the template already inherit its features.

 ## The refactoring catalog